-- Professions requiring a degree: medical practitioners, mechanical and automotive engineers, electrical engineers, supply and waste-management engineers, IT experts/software developers/programmers, STEM disciplines (science, technology, engineering, mathematics).
+- Graduate occupations in the field of medicine, mechanical and automotive engineering, electrical engineering, supply and waste management, IT and software development/programming, STEM disciplines (science, technology, engineering, mathematics).

-- Crafts professions/skilled workers: electricians/electrical installers, milling-machine operators, plumbers, lathe-operators, toolmakers, plastics process workers, pipe fitters, welders, mechanical technicians.
+- Crafts trades: electricians/electrical installers, plumbers, lathe-operators, toolmakers, plastics process workers, pipe fitters, welders, mechanical technicians.

 A recent study (02/2017) entitled ‘ and conducted by the Centre of Excellence on Skilled Labour (KOFA) has shown that it is now commonplace for companies in many regions to have difficulty recruiting the staff they need.
 Between 2011 and 2016, the share of jobs advertised for professionals whose skills-set is short in supply rose from 4 in 10 to 1 in 2.
 In many regions, the problem is exacerbated by the fact that many companies’ workforces are of an advanced age and that there are not enough young people with the desired qualifications.
 In fact, the number of vacant places for vocational training is also on the rise, both in the south of Germany, the country’s economic powerhouse, and in the east, which is hit hardest by demographic change.

 In some regions, demographic change is already having a visible impact on the labour market.
 The shortage of skilled labour is felt the most in Germany’s south, the country’s economic powerhouse.
 A recent study conducted by the Centre of Excellence on Skilled Labour (KOFA) found that two thirds of all jobs advertised in Bavaria and Baden-Württemberg are professionals whose skills-set is in short supply.
 And the situation is not improving.
 Over the past five years, the east of Germany has also been hit hard by a skills gap.